 Symptoms of colorectal cancer are similar to symptoms of other colon diseases.
 If you experience the following symptoms, see your physician:

-People at risk for HNPCC usually have a family history of two successive generations of colorectal cancer, or at least one generation with colorectal cancer and one generation with polyps.
+People at risk for Lynch syndrome usually have a family history of two successive generations of colorectal cancer, or at least one generation with colorectal cancer and one generation with polyps.

-Men and women at risk need a colon examination; women should also have a yearly endometrial and ovarian screening.
+Men and women at risk need a colon examination; women should also have yearly endometrial and ovarian screenings.
 Your doctor will discuss with you your specific examination guidelines.

 Diagnostic procedures include:

-Mutations, or changes, of one of five different genes are responsible for most cases of HNPCC.
-If you have a family history of HNPCC, you can have a gene test to determine whether you are at risk for developing cancer.
+Mutations, or changes, of one of five different genes are responsible for most cases of Lynch syndrome.
+If you have a family history of Lynch syndrome, you can have a gene test to determine whether you are at risk for developing cancer.

 A gene test is performed by obtaining a small blood sample.
 If you do have the gene mutation, you will know to schedule annual colonoscopies and get regular screenings.
 If you do not, you can avoid unnecessary examinations.

-Microsatellite instability testing (MSI) is used as a screening test to see how likely it is that your cancer was caused by one of the HNPCC genes.
+Microsatellite instability testing is used as a screening test to see how likely it is that your cancer was caused by one of the Lynch syndrome genes.
 If your test was positive, then the cancer is probably due to a gene mutation, and you can pursue genetic blood testing.

-A colonoscopy is the preferred method for diagnosing HNPCC.
+A colonoscopy is the preferred method for diagnosing Lynch syndrome.
 A colonoscopy is the best way to detect polyps or cancer and allows your doctor to see the entire bowel.
-Your doctor can determine if polyps or cancer are present.
 During a colonoscopy:

 Your treatment will depend on the findings during the examination.
 Your doctor may be able to remove the polyps endoscopically, or surgery maybe recommended.
-Learn more about hereditary nonpolyposis colorectal cancer treatment at Johns Hopkins.
+Learn more about Lynch syndrome treatment at Johns Hopkins.